noiredayz/trilaud/README.md

 Gifted sub farmer for Twitch TriHard :handshake: VisLaud
 ## Features ##
 * Synchronous channel join vadiChad
-* play a sound when you get a gift (planned feature: also when you get pinged), if enabled
+* Play a sound when you get a gift (planned feature: also when you get pinged), if enabled
-* add new channels without restarting.
+* Add new channels without restarting.
 Just add the new channels to channels.txt and send the program a SIGUSR1
 * Free software under the GNU GPL.
 Bug reports and feature requests are welcome.
 * Designed for unattended use.
 Set it up and forget about it (kinda Okayeg)
 * No need to register a dedicated Twitch application for it
 * Should run just fine on Windows, OSX and GNU/Linux.
-Should run, but no sound playback on BSDs (TBI).
+On Free and Dragonfly BSD you'll need the alsa utils compatibility package to hear sounds
+* Shoult run on other platforms supported by node.js, but without sound playback for now.
+* No architecture specifc code I know of.
+You can run it on your Raspberry PI 24/7!

 ## What does this do? ##
 This simple nodejs program joins a bunch of Twitch channels for ya, so you can yoink gifted subs and event emotes WideHardo
 ## What doesn't this program do ##